How do I apply for financial aid from the Graduate Institute?

 You are also required to notify the Scholarships Office of any change in your personal or financial situation.

 The decision to cancel or suspend financial aid is made by the Direction of Studies, after consultation with the Financial Aid Committee.

 What happens if I get a job at the Institute or elsewhere?

 All beneficiaries of financial aid awarded by the Institute who wish to take a remunerated job or internship, either at the Institute or elsewhere; or who accept any other form of financial aid from an external source during the academic year, are required to inform the Scholarship Office immediately.
 Your situation will then be re-assessed and the financial aid award might be reduced as a consequence.

-Accumulating revenue from different sources is allowed only if the combined total of both the Institute’s financial aid and the additional income does not exceed CHF 30,000, as specified in the directive on financial aid.
+Accumulating revenue from different sources is allowed only if the combined total of both the Institute’s financial aid and the additional income does not exceed CHF 30,000, as specified in the directive on financial aid (An updated version of the directive will be available shortly.
+Please contact the Scholarship Office on firstname.lastname@example.org for further information).
 Otherwise, financial aid from the Institute will be decreased accordingly.